futurice/sns-push-notification-service/README.md

       "auto_subscribe": true
     }

 `auto_subscribe` is true by default.
 Optional field.
 If set to false, device is not automatically subscribed to `AUTOSUBSCRIBE_TOPICS`.
+There is no separate endpoint for just subscribing to default topics.
+If you want to do that, send a new registration request without `auto_subscribe: false`, and the server will handle subscriptions.

 1. Send POST request to `/device`.
 If there is `endpoint_id` stored on the device, include it.
 2. Check that the return code is 200 OK.
 3. Store `endpoint_id` from the response.
+This is needed for other requests.

 `endpoint_id` in POST request is *not* encoded.

+If client loses `endpoint_id`, it can just re-register.
+If the notification token did not change, SNS will return the same `endpoint_id`.
+If the notification token changed, new `endpoint_id` will be assigned.
+In this case SNS will keep the old endpoint registration, but it will be disabled when the token expires from APNS/GCM/...
+Unfortunately, there may be timeframe when both tokens are valid, and user will receive duplicate push notifications.
+This can be avoided by always including `endpoint_id` when registering the device.

 Deregistering a device
 ----------------------